shopware/docs/products/extensions/b2b-components/guides/creating-own-permissions-via-app.md

 This article explains how to create custom permissions using an app.

-To add a new permission via an app you need to use the app script hook `b2b-role-permissions` in conjunction with app scripting:
+To add a new permission via an app, you need to use the app script hook `b2b-role-permissions` in conjunction with app scripting:
 {% code title="Resources/scripts/b2b-role-permissions/my-own-permissions.twig" %}
 {% raw %}